2009–10 Texas Longhorns men's basketball team

 The 2009–10 Texas Longhorns men's basketball team represented the University of Texas in the 2009-10 NCAA Division I men's basketball season.
 Their head coach was Rick Barnes, who was in his 12th year.
-The team played its home games at the Frank Erwin Center in Austin, Texas and are members of the Big 12 Conference.
+The team played its home games at the Frank Erwin Center in Austin, Texas and were members of the Big 12 Conference.
 The Longhorns finished the season 24-10, 9-7 in Big 12 play and lost in the first round of the 2010 Big 12 men's basketball tournament.
-They received and at-large bid to the 2010 NCAA Division I men's basketball tournament, earning an 8 seed in the East Region.
+They received an at-large bid to the 2010 NCAA Division I men's basketball tournament, earning an 8 seed in the East Region.
 They were defeated in the first round by 9 seed Wake Forest in overtime.